About Us

 Madison, WI

-Johanna runs a program to help connect Wisconsin landowners with foresters to develop land management plans for the landowners in partnership with Wisconsin Department of Natural Resources.
+Johanna runs the Wisconsin Stewardship Plan Project, which connects Wisconsin landowners with foresters to develop forest stewardship plans in partnership with Wisconsin Department of Natural Resources.

-Prior to joining UW Extension, she led the creation and launch of the Assessing Vegetative Impact of Deer (AVID) citizen science project with University of Minnesota Extension.
+Prior to joining UW–Madison Extension in 2020, she led the creation and launch of the Assessing Vegetative Impact of Deer citizen science project with University of Minnesota Extension.
 While earning her master’s degree in forestry, her research focused on spatial temporal changes of tree species in the Eastern United States, and the impacts of climate change.

 Scott Hershberger